Sadhanha/Market-Basket-Analysis/README.md

 ### Overview
-This project focuses on performing market basket analysis using association rule mining to discover patterns in transactional data.
+Performed market basket analysis using Association Rule Mining to discover patterns/relationships between items that are frequently bought together, using transactional data.

 ### Methodology